dumpingrom/rb_marvel/README.md

 # Marvel comic / creator browser by R. Bevillard

-This project has been made as a test for [Amplitude Studios](http://amplitude-studios.com), it simply allows you to search for a Marvel comic or creator and fetch the results.
+This app, made mainly with JavaScript, Angular and Love <3 allows you to search for a Marvel comic or creator and fetch the results.
 You can see a description of the item as well.

 The app has been made with AngularJS and fetches results from the [Marvel API](http://developer.marvel.com).